 Credit unions may access the rule and staff interpretation on the additional reporting items and revised definitions at:

-The rule and staff interpretation on the use of 2000 census data are located at: http://www.federalreserve.gov/boarddocs/press/boardacts/2002/20020502/attachment.pdf (opens new window).
+The rule and staff interpretation on the use of 2000 census data are located at: (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Credit union officials and responsible staff should review these amendments carefully to ensure compliance with HMDA reporting.